-Online permanent upgrades, On/Off CoD, CBU, and CPE can be used to upgrade a z15 server concurrently.
+Online permanent upgrades, On/Off CoD, CBU, and CPE can be used to upgrade concurrently a z15 T02 server.
 However, certain situations require a disruptive task to enable capacity that was recently added to the system.
-Some of these situations can be avoided if planning is done in advance.
+Some of these situations can be avoided if planning is done.
 Planning ahead is a key factor for nondisruptive upgrades.